-Since the related works are mainly adjusted to specific network scenarios or contexts, we introduce a facility that accommodates and adapts multiple IoT protocols because there in no "single protocol fitting all services" solution, and addresses different application and network requirements through dynamic protocol adaptations (e.g., expressing particular network conditions and device constraints).
+Since the related works are mainly adjusted to specific network scenarios or contexts, we introduce a facility that: i) accommodates and adapts multiple IoT protocols, because there in no "single protocol fitting all services" solution; and ii) addresses different application and network requirements through dynamic protocol adaptations (e.g. expressing particular network conditions and device constraints).
 These two characteristics constitute the main novelties of the MINOS platform.
-To the best of our knowledge, MINOS is the first software-defined multi-protocol platform for IoT networks [3].
+To the best of our knowledge, MINOS is the first Software-Defined Multi-protocol platform for IoTs [3].

-In the following, a motivating use case scenario highlighting the advantages of the proposed platform and protocols is presented in the next section.
-We then elaborate on the MINOS platform's architecture, while comparative results are presented.
-Concluding remarks and future work insights are discussed in the final section.
+In the following, a motivating use-case scenario highlighting the advantages of the proposed platform and protocols is presented in Section II.
+We elaborate on the MINOS platform's architecture in Section III, while comparative results are presented in Section IV.
+Conclusion remarks and future work insights are discussed in Section V.

-MOTIVATING USE CASE SCENARIO
+II.
+MOTIVATING USE-CASE SCENARIO

-To motivate our proposal, we discuss a smart city use case, representing an ecosystem with large numbers of interconnected IoT devices ("motes"), characterized by a wide range of communication challenges, such as device types heterogeneity (e.g., coexisting mobile, wireless, and sensor networks), mobility behavior (e.g., humans, drones, and vehicles with different mobility patterns), and application message-exchange patterns (e.g., many-to-one vs. one-to-one communication).
+To motivate our proposal, we discuss a smart city use-case, representing an ecosystem with large numbers of interconnected IoT devices ("motes"), characterized by a wide range of communication challenges, such as device types heterogeneity (e.g. co-existing mobile, wireless and sensor networks), mobility behaviour (e.g. humans, drones, or vehicles, with different mobility patterns), or application message-exchange patterns (e.g. many-to-one versus one-to-one communication).

-In such a scenario, motes equipped with sensors (i.e., pollution and weather related, along with traffic conditions) monitor the smart city's facilities and infrastructures.
-Cases include monitoring an urban area for air pollution or a (smart) traffic control system, where a number of wirelessly connected motes collect physical world data, delivering them to a central point for further processing.
-Each mote can operate as either an endpoint or a forwarding device.
-A centralized SDN platform can make decisions according to the "global view" and enforce the necessary communication strategies (e.g., to prioritize crucial information to reach its destination on time).
+In such a scenario, motes equipped with sensors (i.e. pollution and weather related, along with traffic conditions) are monitoring the smart city's facilities and infrastructures.
+Cases include monitoring an urban area for air pollution, or a (smart) traffic control system, where a number of wirelessly connected motes are collecting physical world data, delivering them to a central point for further processing.
+Each mote can either operate as an end-point or a forwarding device.
+A centralized SDN platform can take decisions according to the "global view", and enforce the necessary communication strategies (for example, to prioritize crucial information to reach their destination on-time).
 Such an SDN-inspired model can increase the response time and network operation reliability.
-Simultaneously, it contributes to the up-scaling of a smart city infrastructure where new innovative ideas The MINOS platform implements service awareness by bringing together SDN with IoT technologies.
-It adapts IoT networks to the application requirements by deploying the appropriate network protocol on demand, while considering the network environment constraints by dynamically configuring the protocol in use.
+Simultaneously, it contributes to the up-scaling of a smart city infrastructure where new innovative ideas can be enabled from challenging communication approaches, including: a) a drone flying around to collect data from fixed or mobile IoT sensors about the city's conditions or incidents (e.g. weather, noise, pollution, traffic, car accidents) can safely transmit crucial information; and b) human wearables or sensors embedded to smartphones or vehicles with diverse mobility patterns, that have to remain seamlessly connected to multiple networks along their way.

-Figure 1.
-The MINOS architecture.
+Fig. 1: The MINOS architecture